Muhaimin Iskandar: 2005–2006: Leadership dispute

 In a party congress held between 16 and 18 April 2005 in Semarang, Iskandar was elected as the new chairman of the National Awakening Party, replacing Alwi Shihab.
-He won 304 from the 382 votes through acclamation, with competitors such as Ali Masykur Musa, Saifullah Yusuf and Mohammad Mahfud.
+He won 304 from the 382 votes through acclamation, with competitors such as Ali Masykur Musa, Saifullah Yusuf and Mohammad Mahfud MD.
 The latter stated that the vote was "legally broken", and that Iskandar's position was invalid.
 The case was brought to court, and the South Jakarta District Court ruled in favor of Iskandar's version of the party leadership on August.
 Some political observers noted that Abdurrahman Wahid, no longer president despite still being influential, visited president Susilo Bambang Yudhoyono and may have caused him to influence the court's decision.

 Regardless, the opposing ulama faction held a separate congress in Surabaya on early October that year.
 This congress elected Choirul Anam as chairman instead.
 The Supreme Court also determined that the removal of Alwi Shihab was invalid in November 2005, strengthening the ulama faction's claims to party leadership.
 Despite this, the Ministry of Law and Human Rights recognized Iskandar's faction as legitimate in March 2006, followed by the South Jakarta District Court in June.
 The ulama faction appealed to the Supreme Court following the latter decision.
 The Supreme Court ruled in accordance with the Ministry and the District Court, hence ending the schism in September 2006.
 The ulama faction proceeded to splinter off and form the Ulema National Awakening Party.